Alan Sherman

-Alan Theodore Sherman (born February 26, 1957) is a full professor of computer science at UMBC, director of the UMBC Center for Information Security and Assurance (CISA), and director of the UMBC Chess Program.
+Alan Theodore Sherman (born February 26, 1957) is an American computer scientist.
+He is a professor of computer science at University of Maryland, Baltimore County (UMBC), and director of the UMBC Center for Information Security and Assurance (CISA), and director of the UMBC Chess Program.
 Sherman is an editor for Cryptologia, and is a member of Phi Beta Kappa and Sigma Xi.

-Biography

 Education

-Sherman earned a Bachelor's degree in Mathematics from Brown University in 1978, a Master's Degree in Electrical Engineering and Computer Science from MIT in 1981, and a Ph.D. degree in Computer Science from MIT in 1987.
-Professor Sherman's research interests include security of voting systems, cryptology, information assurance, and discrete algorithms.
+After graduating as salutatorian from Lafayette High School in 1974, Sherman earned a bachelor's degree in mathematics from Brown University in 1978, a master's degree in electrical engineering and computer science from the Massachusetts Institute of Technology (MIT) in 1981, and a Ph.D. degree in computer science from MIT in 1987.
+Sherman's research interests include security of voting systems, cryptology, information assurance, and discrete algorithms.